 Step 2: Access the Plugin

-Once the plugin is activated, you will see a new menu item called "Pretty Links" in your dashboard.
-Click on it to access the plugin settings page.
+Once it's activated, you'll see a new menu item called "Pretty Links" in your WordPress dashboard sidebar.
+Click on it.

-On the Pretty Links page, you will then create a new link.
-Click on the "Add New Link" button.
+On the Pretty Links page, click the "Add New Link" button.
+This opens the link creation screen.

 Step 3: Create Your Link

-For the link, I usually like to use either "go/" or "recommends/" before the product name.
+Pretty Link: This is your cloaked URL slug.
+I usually use either go/ or recommends/ before the product name.

-For example, if you are promoting a product named "blue widgets", you can name your affiliate link go/blue-widgets or recommends/blue-widgets.
+For example, if you're promoting a product called "blue widgets," you'd enter go/blue-widgets or recommends/blue-widgets.

 Conclusion